MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 | `Subtitle` | 22 | 16 | 20 |
 | `Caption` | 12 | 12 | 12 |

-The size value is measured in device independent units.
+The size values are measured in device independent units.
 For more information, see [Units of Measurement](~/xamarin-forms/user-interface/controls/common-properties.md#units-of-measurement).

 Named font sizes can be set through both XAML and code.
 In addition, the `Device.GetNamedSize` method can be called to return a `double` that represents the named font size: